No civilization has ever achieved that

 Continue reading in (3/3)

-1) The displayed works in the Papunya Tula style are housed in the Australian Museum (Sydney).
+1) The displayed works in the Papunya Tula style can be seen in the Australian Museum (Sydney).